View Document Text

 Termination of the Advisory Relationship: A client agreement may be canceled at any time, by

-any prepaid, unearned fees will be promptly refunded.
-In calculating a client’s reimbursement
+prepaid, unearned fees will be promptly refunded.
+In calculating a client’s reimbursement of fees,

-of fees, we will pro rate the reimbursement according to the number of days remaining in the
+we will pro rate the reimbursement according to the number of days remaining in the billing

 Mutual Fund Fees: All fees paid to OCA for investment advisory services are separate and

-shareholders.
 These fees and expenses are described in each fund’s prospectus.
-These fees
+These fees will generally

-client could invest in a mutual fund directly, without our services.
-In that case, the client would
+in a mutual fund directly, without our services.
+In that case, the client would not receive the

-not receive the services provided by our firm which are designed, among other things, to assist
+services provided by our firm which are designed, among other things, to assist the client in

-the client in determining which mutual fund or funds are most appropriate to each client’s
+determining which mutual fund or funds are most appropriate to each client’s financial condition

 Additional Fees and Expenses: In addition to our advisory fees, clients are also responsible for